Bight of Benin: Cultural references

 The Bight of Benin has a long association with slavery, its shore being known as the Slave Coast.
-From 1807 onwards - after slave trading was made illegal for Britons - the Royal Navy created the West Africa Squadron in order to suppress and crush the slave trade.
-These efforts were magnified after 1833, when slave trading was made illegal throughout the British Empire.
-These efforts would continue until the 1890s, and cost Britain significant sums of money, and the Royal Navy hundreds, if not thousands, of sailors’ lives from tropical diseases.
+From 1807 onwards—after slave trading was made illegal for Britons—the Royal Navy created the West Africa Squadron to suppress and crush the slave trade.
+These efforts were magnified after 1833 when slave trading was made illegal throughout the British Empire.
+These efforts would continue until the 1890s and cost Britain significant sums of money, and the Royal Navy hundreds, if not thousands, of sailors’ lives from tropical diseases.

 The old Royal Navy rhyme says: